CommunityGD32Cores/gd32-pio-projects/gd32-spl-ccram/README.md

 }
 ```

-After that, the CCRAM has the initialized and expected values.
+After calling this function, the CCRAM has the initialized and expected values.

 ## Expected output